simnibs/simnibs/docs/documentation/opt_struct/tdcsleadfield.rst

   * **Description**: Whether to map the fields to the middle gray matter surface.
 Only works for *mri2mesh* models and *headreco* models ran with the :code:`--cat` option.
   * **Default**: False

-  .. warning:: Only works for *mri2mesh* models and *headreco* models ran with the :code:`--cat` option.
+  .. note:: Does not work for *headreco* models ran with the :code:`--no-cat` option.

 \